purdue-onchip/gds2Para/layeredFD_setup.md

 }
 ```
 ### How to Run in Visual Studio
-1. Run the layeredFD solver in Linux (could stop ealier with `Ctrl+Z`) to generate a folder `temp_sysInfoIO` inside the parent directory of folder `gds2Para`.
+1. Run the layeredFD solver in Linux (could stop ealier with `Ctrl+Z`) to generate a folder `temp_sysInfoIO` next to folder `gds2Para`.
 This step exports the structure information to a few txt files.
 This step is necessary because many codes for loading gds files cannot be compiled in Windows system.
-2. Back to Visual Studio, under mode `Debug x64`, run `Local Windows Debugger` in VS to get the parameters.
+2. Back to Visual Studio, under mode `Debug/Release x64/x86`, run `Local Windows Debugger` in VS to get the Z-parameters.